avonmoll/ifacconf-typst/lib.typ

   ]
 }

-#let bibliography = bibliography.with(title: "References", style: "ifac-conference.csl")
+#let bibliography = bibliography.with(title: "References", style: "CSL/ifac-conference.csl")

 // Support for numbered Theorems, etc.
 // NOTE: these definitions may be able to be cleaned up and compressed in the future